bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 33°
+- 32°
-- overcast clouds
+- scattered clouds
-- 83% humidity
+- 85% humidity
-- 13 mph wind
+- 12 mph wind
 - 0.01 inches of precipitation in the past 24 hours

 ## Temperature History